 Dance at Key Stage 3 is a fanstastic opportunity for students to use their creativity in a practical way, exploring different dance styles and techniques whilst developing their skills in teamwork as well as performance skills and fitness.
 In year 7, students learn about ‘dance around the world‘, giving them the opportunity to trial different dance practices and learn about other culutures.
 They also learn about choreography, using devices such as dynamics, action and space to create their own group performance based on the song from ‘Mission Impossible‘.

 In year 9, students who have opted to take dance get a taster of what dance would be like as a GCSE.
 Mirroring the GCSE specification, students develop their skills in performance, working on technique and fitness to be able to perfom both solos and group pieces to an audience.
 They also develop skills in choreography and are assessed on creating dances for themselves but also leading another group.
 The final part of the curriculum is dance appreciation, where students study professional works, both practically and theoretically.
 The year 9 dance course has been developed over the past 2 years and we are looking forward to seeing what the furure will hold for dance at Caludon!

-- Mr H Stokes – Assistant Headteacher, Director of Creativity and Culture and Subject Leader of Music.
+- Mr H Stokes – Assistant Headteacher, Director of Creativity and Culture

 - Ms A Gallagher – Leader of Performing Arts and Subject Leader of Drama.